Playing experimental music in Malta

 Other than Airmalta, Ryanair have a lot of flights to Malta.
 Several other low-cost or major airlines fly to Malta.

 There are cheap hotel options, catering to budget British and German tourists, around Bugibba/St. Paul’s Bay.
 If you’re renting a car stay away from busy areas like Sliema and St. Julian’s.
+Traffic is dense and bad.
+There’s plenty of Airbnb options in Valletta, but think of the places around Valletta which are cheaper, like Floriana or Ħamrun.

 Other than being sunny, Malta is windy.
-To check for currents, strong wind or jellyfish check out Which Beach.
+To check for currents, strong wind or jellyfish, check out Which Beach.